gctools-outilsgc/aurora-website/src/docs/en/component/progress-indicators.md

     <meta name="viewport" content="width=device-width, initial-scale=1">
     <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">
 </helmet>
-<i class="fa fa-circle-o-notch fa-spin" style="font-size:24px"><span class="sr-only">Notch circle spinner</span></i>
+<i class="fa fa-circle-o-notch fa-spin" style="font-size:24px"><span class="sr-only">Example of notch circle spinner</span></i>
-<i class="fa fa-refresh fa-spin" style="font-size:24px"><span class="sr-only">Refresh spinner</span></i>
+<i class="fa fa-refresh fa-spin" style="font-size:24px"><span class="sr-only">Example of refresh spinner</span></i>
-<i class="fa fa-spinner fa-spin" style="font-size:24px"><span class="sr-only">Dot spinner</span></i>
+<i class="fa fa-spinner fa-spin" style="font-size:24px"><span class="sr-only">Example of dot spinner</span></i>

 Spinners are used to indicate that a page or function is loading.
 A general rule is to use spinners for processes that take less than 4 seconds.
 Spinners show indeterminate levels of progress, meaning there is no clear completion and the animation loops until the process is complete.

 The spinner used in this design system is displayed using the spinner icon from Font Awesome.
 Font Awesome provides multiple icons that may work well as a spinner, depending on your content.
-You can refer to [Font Awesome's documentation](https://www.gitbook.com/book/gctools-outilsgc/-gcdigital-design-system/edit) to animate the spinner to demonstrate a loading page or function.
+You can refer to [Font Awesome's documentation](https://fontawesome.com/how-to-use/on-the-web/styling/animating-icons) to animate the spinner to demonstrate a loading page or function.